 “(4) Recommends proposals for improving the District’s existing landscape of CTE and career preparation programs.

 “(b) For the purposes of this section the term “CTE” means career and technical education programming funded by a grant received pursuant to the Strengthening Career and Technical Education for the 21st Century Act, approved July 31, 2018 (132 Stat.
 1563; 20 U.S.C.
-2302 et seq.), or through OSSE’s Advanced Technical Center.”.
+2301, note), or through OSSE’s Advanced Technical Center.”.

 SUBTITLE R. IMPLEMENTATION OF THE EARLY LITERACY EDUCATION TASK FORCE RECOMMENDATIONS